 If you have an external hard drive or USB drive that you cannot format from File Explorer, you can check out this guide.
 It will help you to format the external hard drive or USB drive using Windows PowerShell.
-As you might already know that Windows PowerShell is an in-built tool, you do not need to install any third-party software.

 - Format the hard drive